 While the Maldives are known as a honeymooners' paradise, they're also a great destination for families with kids.
 The flat-bottomed beaches of the archipelago are perfect for young travellers.
 Let the kids build castles from the white sand, or buy an inexpensive underwater camera to take some memorable and unique family photos.

 Ask around at the local travel agency or your holiday apartment staff for information on children's treasure hunts, dolphin trips or manta ray conservation programs.
 Older kids can take courses in scuba diving, sailing and windsurfing, or enjoy easy kayaking through the islets.
 The land of blue lagoons awaits.

 Some of the world's finest diving and snorkelling sites are in the Maldives.
 See beautiful underwater caves, stunning corals, and brightly coloured schools of fish glide by as you dive deep into the world of manta rays and turtles.
 The UNESCO Baa Atoll Biosphere Reserve is home to over a thousand reef fish, and endangered hawksbill and green turtles.
 Snorkelling is a must while here.

-We compare more than 300 providers, including:
+We compare more than 600 providers, including: